kubevirt/user-guide/docs/operations/export_api.md

     -----END CERTIFICATE-----
 ```

-Next create a secret in the same namespace on the target cluster, note the token value will be a header that is passed to the server by CDI.
+Next create a secret in the same namespace on the target cluster.
+Note: the token value will be a header that is passed to the server by CDI.

 ```yaml
 apiVersion: v1